See this month's best travel rewards cards

 A person stands on a paved area in front of a fenced checkpoint with buildings under a clear blue sky.

-To get through the Turkmen border was a relatively straight
+To get through the Turkmen border was a relatively straight forward, if not rather long process.

 Turkmenistan visa page with entry and exit passport stamps.